Dougal Robertson

-Dougal Robertson (1924–1991) was a Scottish author and sailor who with his family survived being adrift at sea after their schooner was holed by a pod of orcas in 1972.
+Dougal Robertson (29 January 1924 – 22 September 1991) was a Scottish author and sailor who with his family survived being adrift at sea after their schooner was holed by a pod of orcas in 1972, one of the few documented orca attacks in the Pacific.

 Early life

-Robertson was born in Edinburgh in 1924, the youngest of eight children.
+Robertson was born in Edinburgh, Scotland in 1924, the youngest of eight children.
 He joined the British Merchant Navy after attending Leith Nautical College.
-He left maritime life after the attack on the SS Sagaing at Trincomalee in 1942, during which his wife Jessie and his son Duncan were killed.
+He left maritime life after the attack on the SS Sagaing at Trincomalee in Sri Lanka in 1942, during which his wife Jessie and his son Duncan were killed.
 Robertson remarried and began work as a dairy farmer.